Ferdinand Schaal: Career

 Schaal was born on 7 February 1889 in Freiburg im Breisgau, Baden.
+He entered the Imperial German Army in 1908.
+He fought in World War I and, at the end of the war, he was a Rittmeister and battalion commander in Infantry Regiment 463.
+He remained in the peacetime Reichswehr as a career officer.
 In April 1939, as part of the lead-up to the invasion of Poland, Schaal was tapped to lead the new 10th Panzer Division.
 He continued to command that unit through the invasions of Poland, France, and the USSR.
-On 16 March 1942, as the 10th Panzer Division returned to France from its bloody tour of the Eastern Front, Schaal was given the command of LVI Panzer Corps, which was also stationed in the Soviet Union.
+On 16 March 1942, as the 10th Panzer Division returned to France from its bloody tour of the eastern front, Schaal was given the command of LVI Panzer Corps, which was also stationed in the Soviet Union.
 He served in that capacity until 1 August 1943, when he became Wehrmacht commander in the military district of Bohemia and Moravia.
+He remained in that post until July 1944.

 Operation Valkyrie

-His role in Operation Valkyrie was to involve subduing the Nazi Party and establishing military control over Bohemia and Moravia.
+Schaal's role in Operation Valkyrie was to involve subduing the Nazi Party and establishing military control over Bohemia and Moravia.
 On the evening of 20 July 1944, Schaal waited for clarification on how to proceed from General Friedrich Fromm, a co-conspirator in Berlin.
 None came, as the assassination attempt had failed and Fromm had decided to betray the other plotters.
 Schaal was arrested the next day on the orders of Heinrich Himmler and imprisoned.
 Unlike many other conspirators, Schaal was spared execution, instead being imprisoned until the end of war.